transmute-industries/verifiable-data/packages/jose-ld/src/JWE/README.md

-This is a work in progress rector of
+This is a work in progress refactor of

 - https://github.com/digitalbazaar/minimal-cipher
 - https://github.com/transmute-industries/did-key.js/tree/master/packages/did-key-cipher